wilsonh4522/apcsa-freedom-project/tool/learning-log.md

 1/8/24
 * Today in class I began to familiarize myself more with Swift.
 I looked more at documentation, videos, and other projects.

+1/22/24
+* Today in class I began looking at some of the componets I will use in my project.
+For example I have to get the user's input for the time they want to wake up.
+I also am looking at sound so the user can wake up.

 <!--
 * Links you used today (websites, videos, etc)